 If you are absent on a day that homework is due, mail or email it to me at Three Rivers.
 The address is on the cover page of this syllabus.
 The envelope must be postmarked by the due date of the paper.
-Late homework will be accepted, however, there will a point reduction.
+Late homework is not accepted.
 If you are absent for an exam, notify me ahead of time.
 I will make arrangements for makeups; which must be taken within one week; however, there will be a ten point deduction.